firstname.lastname@example.org | 01484 473123

 Lever, J (2002) Commercial Practice in the Voluntary Sector; An Evaluation of the Oxfam Shop Support Team Masters thesis, UWE: Bristol.

 John is on the editorial board of Human Figurations, the peer reviewed journal of the Norbert Elias Foundation.
-He also conducts peer review for the National Science Foundation in the US and for the journals Sociology, Sustainability, Journal of Rural Studies, Geoforum, Argiculture and Human Values, and Food Policy, amongst others.
+He also conducts peer review for the National Science Foundation in the US, and for the journals: Geoforum, Food Policy, Journal of Rural Studies, Journal of Ethnic and Migration Studies, International Food and Agribusiness Management Review (US), Agriculture and Human Values, and Applied Geography, amongst others

 Following similar research in Leeds, Leicester, Glasgow and Birmingham, John's work on destitution in the asylum system in Bradford contributed evidence for the House of Commons Home Affairs Committee on Asylum 2013-2014.

 John's recent work on migrant workers in the meat processing industry provided evidence for the the 2017 House of Lords Economic Affairs Committee report: 'Brexit and the Labour Market'.

 John has supervised PhD students to completion on issues related to halal food and social exclusion.
-He is currently supervising two PhD students and welcomes enquiries from students wishing to pursue doctoral studies in these three broad areas:
+He is currently supervising four PhD students and welcomes enquiries from students wishing to pursue doctoral studies in these broad areas:

 3) Partnership working and sustainable development in the food industry

 Since 2010, John has worked as a research consultant and he has been commissioned to conduct research and consultancy for a number of public and third sector organisations.